-We have demonstrated that cross-site working between a level 3 and a level 1 neonatal unit was associated with improved short-term neonatal outcomes including less admission hypothermia, shorter duration of stay and more timely first consultation by senior members of the team.
+We have demonstrated that cross-site working between a level three and a level one neonatal unit was associated with improved neonatal outcomes including less admission hypothermia, shorter duration of stay and more timely first consultation by senior members of the team.

-Our results highlight a successful method in which a level 1 unit can maintain and improve quality standards by working together with a tertiary unit.
+Our results highlight a successful method in which a level-one unit can maintain and improve quality standards by working together with a tertiary level.
 This has implications within networks of neonatal care, as such models could be adopted more widely to improve the care of infants born in hospitals without tertiary neonatal facilities.
-Of note, the results of our study relate to a unit with a workload which is higher compared with other level 1 units in London in the same study periods.
-A recent survey of neonatal units reported live births ranging from 2 to 3 thousands per year in other level 1 units in

-London.14 Thus, our method could be feasible in the lower-volume level 1 units.
+Of note, the results of our study relate to a unit with a workload which is higher compared to other level one units in London in the same study periods.
+A recent survey of neonatal units reported live births ranging from two to three thousands per year in other level one units in London [14].
+Our method thus could be feasible in the lower-volume level one units.

-We could not compare our study results with studies reporting on interventions to improve neonatal outcomes on level 1 units, as to the best of our knowledge, there are no other such studies in the literature.
-Cross-site working between a level 3 and a level 1 unit is not the only potential model of care that could theoretically improve neonatal outcomes in level 1 units.
-Other described models include the development of the roles of the enhanced or advanced neonatal nurse practitioners, physician associates or associate specialists.14 These, however, are mostly recent developments with a paucity of published evidence on the impact of these models on neonatal outcomes.
+We could not compare our study results with studies reporting on interventions to improve neonatal outcomes on level one units, as to the best of our knowledge there are no other such studies in the literature.
+Cross-site working between a level three and a level one unit is not the only potential model of care that could theoretically improve neonatal outcomes in level one units.
+Other described models include the development of the roles of the enhanced or advanced neonatal nurse practitioners, physician associates or associate specialists [14].
+These, however, are mostly recent developments with a paucity of published evidence on the impact of these models on neonatal outcomes.
 A number of other factors can affect neonatal outcomes such as the impact of culture and morale on the workforce, investment in clinical supervision and training, implementation of quality improvement projects and integrated family development care.
-We could not capture these outcomes, as they are not quantified and documented in the neonatal data entry software.14
+We could not capture these outcomes, as they are not quantified and documented in the neonatal data entry software [14].